Close mobile menu

 Centre for Human Rights, Equity, and Inclusion

-REI plays an important role in supporting the work of The Centre for Sexual Violence Response, Support & Education Office (The Centre) by processing matters under the Sexual Violence Policy.
+CHREI plays an important role in supporting the work of The Centre for Sexual Violence Response, Support & Education Office (The Centre) by processing matters under the Sexual Violence Policy.
+The Centre for Sexual Violence Response, Support & Education (known as the Centre) offers support and resources if you or someone you know has experienced or been impacted by any form of sexual or gender-based violence – regardless of where or when it took place.

 Process for Exploring a Concern/Complaint